 Polly is a Marketing and Fundraising Director in the charity sector, and is also part of the Pride in London board.
 Pride in London is one of London’s top 3 day events, attracting over 1 million visitors on the day.
 Pride in London has driven sponsorship income by over 250% in the last 3 years, attracting premium brands like Barclays, Facebook, Starbucks, Amazon Prime, Tesco and InBev.
 Polly has appeared on and ran panels at sponsorship and fundraising conferences and spoken on national TV and radio.
 She is a LGBT+ and youth campaigner and listed within the Guardian Pride Power list as one of the top 100 influential LGBT leaders in the UK.

-Alex Beckman is a media technology entrepreneur, filmmaker, and artist who lives in Atherton, California.
-In 2014, he founded GameOn Technology, a leading chat based over the top content distribution company, partnering with the largest names in sports and media.
-Prior, he was the founding CEO of EVNTLIVE, a video streaming platform that was acquired by Yahoo! in late 2013.
+Alex Beckman is a media technology professional who lives in Silicon Valley.
+In 2014, Alex co-founded GameOn Technology, a chat bot network platform focused on building highly engaging fan experiences for companies like Sports Illustrated and Sky Sports.
+He was the founding CEO of EVNTLIVE, a video streaming platform that was acquired by Yahoo! in late 2013.
 Alex graduated from UC Berkeley where he studied film and then joined Terri Timely, a film production company based in Oakland, California with offices in LA, NYC, and Tokyo.
 From 2007-2009 Alex was the production manager and head of digital on set for commercials for brands including Toyota, Mercedes Benz, Wrigley's Gum, Orangina, McDonald's, ESPN, and Adidas.
-In 2009, Terri Timely wrote, directed, and edited Synesthesia, an experimental short film that received critical acclaim culminating in a short list award by the 2010 Guggenheim / YouTube Play Awards.

 Steve Ford joined Twitch in July 2015 as VP Sales, Europe.
 Steve came from Reuters where he headed up sales for the EMEA region and previous to that, ran multimedia teams for the Daily Telegraph.
 Steve has built successful teams from the ground up, including operational and programmatic departments.
 Focusing on creativity, innovation, and service, Steve has worked with major clients and agencies from around world to deliver groundbreaking integrated campaigns across multiple platforms.